MENU back

 Connecticut’s southwestern town is just a hop from Manhattan.
 Dock your yacht outside the Delamar Greenwich Harbor.
 Oh, you don’t own a yacht?
 This dog-friendly hotel offers free valet parking, or it’s a short walk from the Greenwich train station.
 It’s also just steps from the “Rodeo Drive of the Northeast.”
 Greenwich Avenue in downtown Greenwich is lined with hundreds of upscale shops, art galleries and restaurants.
 Even window shopping is exhilarating.

 When it's time to stop for a bite, you'll find plenty of great food in Greenwich—including French cuisine.
-Try inventive, gorumet meals inspired by Southern France at l'escale or try the vast selection of juices, crepes, soups, sorbets, ice cream, sandwiches and salads at Meli-Melo.
+Try inventive, gourmet meals inspired by Southern France at l'escale or try the vast selection of juices, crepes, soups, sorbets, ice cream, sandwiches and salads at Meli-Melo.

 For a little arts and culture, discover more than a dozen changing exhibitions in art and science annually, live animal marine tank, lectures, educational workshops, and more at the Bruce Museum.